 The workplace impact included almost half the respondents reporting that disagreements had caused them to lose focus, motivation and confidence and to miss deadlines.

-s about how to perform a task, procedures and policies and work conditions/hours were the most common reasons for conflict, followed by treatment of staff/bullying/personality clash, attitude, performance and wages/salary/allowance.
+Different opinions about how to perform a task, procedures and policies and work conditions/hours were the most common reasons for conflict, followed by treatment of staff/bullying/personality clash, attitude, performance and wages/salary/allowance.

 How do you think HR can be more involved in resolving workplace conflict?